 In terms of sodium, Old Bay Hot Sauce is what you’d expect — heavy on the salt.
 There’s 160 mg of sodium per teaspoon serving, or 7% of your daily allowance.
 That’s salty.
 So if you’re watching your sodium intake, keep this number well in mind.

 The primary heat source in Old Bay Seasoning is paprika, and that’s typically pretty mild.
-As such, Old Bay as a seasoning is more warm than it is spicy.
+Old Bay as a seasoning is more warm than it is spicy.
 But Old Bay Hot Sauce turns that all up a notch, using cayenne pepper mash similar to Louisiana-style hot sauces.

 The result: There’s a kick, but it’s less than you may think.
 That pepper mash is well diluted with the vinegar, and the end heat lands somewhere in the upper-mild/low-medium range.
 As a reference point, it’s less hot in my experience than Tabasco Original Red Sauce (2,500 to 5,000 Scoville heat units).
 McCormick doesn’t list the Scoville heat units of Old Bay Hot Sauce, but I’d put it in the 1,000 to 2,000 SHU range.
 It’s a very eatable level of spiciness.